-Starting at 10.8.1, you can create tasks to schedule the automated execution of a notebook.
-Each time your notebook is executed according to the schedule you set, the site opens a new container and runs the notebook without user control.
+Starting at 10.8.1, you can create tasks to schedule the automated operation of a notebook.
+Each time your notebook is run according to the schedule you set, the site opens a new container and runs the notebook without user control.

 From the Tasks pane in the notebook editor, you can create one or multiple scheduled tasks to run the notebook.
 You can schedule it to run once in the future, or on a recurring basis—from once per minute to once every five months.

-If you are preparing a notebook for automated execution, such as on a recurring basis, there are a few things to keep in mind.
+If you are preparing a notebook for automated operation, such as on a recurring basis, there are a few things to keep in mind.

 Prepare your notebook

-The scheduler offers the option to insert parameters as a new cell at execution time, such as account credentials or variables to define.
+The scheduler provides the option to insert parameters as a new cell at run time, such as account credentials or variables to define.

 The operation uses the Tags cell toolbar option, which allows you to create and manage tags for each cell in the notebook workspace.
 You can change the cell toolbar options by clicking View and choosing Cell Toolbar.